SAP-samples/codejam-cap-llm/exercises/05-explore-sap-hana-cloud-vector-engine/README.md

 For this CodeJam each of you will create their own HDI container.

-👉 Open a terminal or use an existing one.
+👉 Open a new terminal if not already open.

 👉 Log into SAP BTP using the Cloud Foundry CLI: